ilmax/site/content/posts/import-many-terraform/index.md

 The first one may be familiar to everyone, it's the azure command line tool, the second is a bit less known in my opinion but still an excellent resource to look into the definition of the various resources.

-This work took quite a bit of time
+This work took quite a bit of time but in the end I was able to import all the resource in all the environments and come up with ideomatic HCL code.

+I hope you find this helpful!

+Till the next time.